 Until blockchain technology matures and the regulatory environment advances, the best option for market participants is to upgrade existing legacy systems and automate manual KYC processes.

 Thomson Reuters provides a suite of Risk Management Solutions that facilitates compliance with regulatory demands by offering detailed background checks, screening for heightened risk individuals and entities, as well as the automating of the onboarding of new clients with ongoing refresh cycles.

 Can a managed service be the answer to KYC?

-One of our solutions is OrgID, a managed service that by one estimate can cut internal KYC costs by 30-40%.
-At the core of OrgID is the Thomson Reuters Permanent Identifier (PermID), a machine readable, 64 bit number used to create a permanent and unique identifier.
+One of our solutions is KYC as a Service, a managed service that by one estimate can cut internal KYC costs by 30-40%.
+At the core of KYC as a Service is the Thomson Reuters Permanent Identifier (PermID), a machine readable, 64 bit number used to create a permanent and unique identifier.

 According to Phil Cotter, Managing Director Risk, if a particular individual “has been involved in money laundering activities in the past; his PermID — unchanging and unique to him — will guarantee that a bank has identified the correct person, despite the many millions of people with that name.”